codacy/docs/docs/getting-started/configuring-your-organization.md

 ## Next steps {: id="next-steps"}

 The first analysis is based on the organization policies and standards that you previously defined, or Codacy defaults if you haven't defined your own policies.
+This ensures consistent code quality across your repositories.
 It's now important that you [configure specific rules for each repository](configuring-your-repository.md) to integrate code analysis seamlessly into your existing pipeline.